thavlik/vpn-operator/README.md

 - **`ErrVerifyFailed`**: The credentials verification process failed.
 - **`ErrSecretNotFound`**: The `Secret` resource referenced by `spec.secret` is missing.

+### Mask Phase
+These are the enum values for the `Mask` resource's `status.phase` field, which summarizes its current state:
+- **`Pending`**: The resource first appeared to the controller.
+- **`Waiting`**: The resource is waiting for a slot with a `Provider` to become available.
+- **`Ready`**: The resource's VPN service credentials are ready to be used.
+- **`Active`**: The resource's VPN service credentials are in use by a `Pod`.
+- **`ErrNoProviders`**: No suitable `Provider` resources were found.

 ### Status message
-In addition `phase`, the status objects of the `Mask` and `Provider` custom resources have a `message` field that is a more verbose description of why the resource is in the current phase.
+In addition to `phase`, the status objects of the `Mask` and `Provider` custom resources have a `message` field that is a more verbose description of why the resource is in the current phase.
 For example, you can view the status object of a `Mask` with `kubectl`:
 ```bash
 kubectl get mask your-mask-name -o jsonpath='{.status}'
 ```
-This information is useful for debugging and should be propogated to the status of any custom resource that owns a `Mask`.
+This information is useful for debugging and should be propogated to the status of any custom resource that depends on a `Mask`.

 ### Ownership model
-Any `Pod` that uses a `Mask` should have a reference to in within [`metadata.ownerReferences`](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) with `blockOwnerDeletion=true`.
+Any `Pod` that uses a `Mask` should have a reference to it in [`metadata.ownerReferences`](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) with `blockOwnerDeletion=true`.
 This way, the deletion of the `Mask` will be blocked until the `Pod` is deleted, and the `Pod` will automatically be garbage collected when its `Mask` is deleted.
 The controller also uses this relationship to determine whether a `Mask` is in the `Ready` (not in use) or the `Active` (in use) phase.

 Your `Mask` should have an owner reference to your custom resource, and your `Pod` should have owner references to both your `Mask` and the aforementioned custom resource.
-Your custom resource should be the only owner reference anywhere with `controller=true`, as your controller is responsible for reconciling your child `Mask` and `Pod` resources.
+Your custom resource should be the only owner reference you create with `controller=true`, as your controller is responsible for reconciling your child `Mask` and `Pod` resources.
 The owner references with `controller=false` exist strictly for garbage collection purposes and, as described above, to determine if the `Mask` is `Ready` or `Active`.

-### Waiting phase
-If no slots are available, the phase of the `Mask` will be `Waiting`.
-If you are writing a controller that creates `Mask`s for your custom resources, you may consider adding an equivalent `Waiting` phase to your custom resource to show it's waiting on a VPN slot to become available.

 ### Garbage collection
 Your application is responsible for monitoring the status of your `Mask` and killing the pod if the provider is changed or unassigned.
 Failing to do so may result in creating more connections than afforded by a `Provider`'s `spec.maxSlots`.